jolbinsk1/jolbinsk1/README.md

-<h3 align="center">Hi all!
+<h3 align="left">Hi all!
 My name is Julian and I am an aspiring data analyst with a background in research psychology.</h3>

 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🌱 I’m currently learning **PANDAS and using python for data analysis**